-Attendance per Nomination and Compensation Committee meeting through 2016
+Attendance per Nomination and Compensation Committee meeting through 2017

-February 5, 2016 13:00-14:00 June 29, 2016 15:00-17:00 July 3, 2016 18:00-21:00 July 6, 2016 14:30-15:00 July 12, 2016 15:00-15:45 Conference call December 15, 2016 13:00-14:00 Andreas W. Keller (Chair) • • • • • • Dr. Frank Ch.
-Gulich • • • • • • Robert Peugeot • per telephone per telephone per telephone • • Dr. Joerg Wolle (as guest) • partial attendance • • partial attendance Adrian T. Keller (as guest) • partial attendance partial attendance • •
+September 14, 2017

+February 3, 2017 13:00-14:00 14:00-15:00 (Hong Kong) December 14, 2017 12:00-13:00

+Andreas W. Keller (Chair for meeting of February 3, 2017) •

+Dr. Frank Ch.
+Gulich • • •

+Robert Peugeot • • •

+Dr. Joerg Wolle (as guest) • • •

+Adrian T. Keller (as guest for meeting on February 3, 2017 and as Chair for meetings in September and December 2017) • • •

-3.6 Board of Directors and Executive Board: areas of responsibilities
+3.6 Board of Directors and Senior Executive Team: areas of responsibilities

 The Board of Directors exercises supreme and ultimate management, supervision and control over the conduct of the Company's and the Group's business.
 It represents the Company and resolves all matters that are not reserved or delegated to another body of the Company.
-In accordance with the Articles of Association and based on the Organizational Regulations of the Company, the Board of Directors has delegated the conduct of the Company's business to the Executive Board under the leadership of the President & CEO.
+In accordance with the Articles of Association and based on the Organizational Regulations of the Company, the Board of Directors has delegated the conduct of the Company's business to the Senior Executive Team under the leadership of the CEO.